astronomer/docs/learn/airflow-dbt.md

       country_code: "FR"
     ```

-4. Within `my_energy_project` create a sub-directory called `models`.
+4. In `my_energy_project`, create a folder called `models`.

-5. Create a SQL file named `select_country.sql` within the `models` folder.
+5. Create a SQL file named `select_country.sql` in the `models` folder.
 Copy the following dbt model into the file.
-The country for which data will be selected is retrieved from a variable called `country_code` which we'll inject from the Airflow DAG.
+The country for which data will be retrieved is determined by the `country_code` variable which you'll inject from your Airflow DAG.

     ```sql
     select